30.04.20244 min read

 Self-Recovery

 Instead of running the Node.js application via node app.js, use pm2 start app.js.
-By running the app like this, PM2 will automatically recover the app from crashes - simply put, it automatically restarts the server if it fails.
+By running the app like this, PM2 will automatically recover the app from crashes.
+It automatically restarts the server if it fails.

-By default, even if you're running the app on a multi-core CPU (server), Node.js runs an application on a single CPU core.
-If you have high traffic, all requests go to one CPU instance while the rest are doing nothing.
+By default, even if you are running the app on a multi-core CPU, Node.js runs an application on a single CPU core.
+If you have high traffic, all requests go to the single CPU instance while the rest are doing nothing.

-The idea behind load balancing is to distribute traffic across multiple cores:
+The idea behind load balancing is to distribute the traffic across multiple cores:

 • pm2 start app.js -i 2